obsidian-github-copilot

 - Press

-to accept a suggestion orEsc
+Tabto accept a suggestion orEscto dismiss it.

-- [x] Use Github Copilot in the Obsidian editor
+- [x] Use GitHub Copilot in the Obsidian editor

 - [x] Configure the suggestion generation delay